 5. Alis - 'Nân' (Albania) 🇦🇱

-I hope they will fix the subtitle issue by adding a black outline by Saturday night as currently, some of the lyrics are impossible to read.
+I hope they will fix the subtitle issue by adding a black outline by Saturday night as currently, some of the lyrics are impossible to read against the bright background.

 Either way, 'Nân' is incredible and it already breaks my heart to have to prepare for the inevitable robbery.